mooneymi/large_scale_data/BMI535_Week_5.1.1_Install_Postgres.md

-# CREATING the Database and user
+# Installing Postgres and CREATING the Database

 It's easiest to do this by [creating a new conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) (which can then be used to run the SQL jupyter notebooks as well), as follows:

-create a conda environment using the following commands **(in Terminal for Mac users or Anaconda Prompt for Windows users):**
+Create a conda environment using the following commands **(in Terminal for Mac users or Anaconda Prompt for Windows users):**

     conda create --name bmi535-db